-- Purchase the all-day, multi-use locker for ultimate ease and convenience!
-Only $6/day for a standard size (which was plenty for our whole Frog Family), you can rent a locker at each ride and not have to worry about timing or pulling out your credit card at each location.
-Splurge for the Large at only $15, or Jumbo for $20!
+- There are two types of lockers: Purchase the all-day, multi-use locker for ultimate ease and convenience!
+It's only $15/day for a standard size (which was plenty for our whole Frog Family).
+Splurge for the Large at $20, or Jumbo for $25!
+You can come back to the all-day lockers in Morocco as often as you'd like throughout the day.
+The second option is a single-use locker, which costs $2 for the first two hours and $1 for each additional hour.
+Transferable single-use lockers are also available for $8.
 Loose articles aren't permitted on any of the big-dog rides, so this is a must ... unless you have someone waiting to hold your bags.

 - Near the alligator exhibit at the front of the park, there is a large sign of two different walking routes that displays how many calories you’ll burn and steps you’ll take.
 There are small trail markers along the way so you can easily keep track.

 - However, if you’re feeling tired or need a break from walking, you can use the Skyride (temporarily unavailable) or the Serengeti Express Train to get around.
 Hop on either of the two Skyride stations in Congo or by Cheetah Hunt.
 The train has three different stations in Nairobi, Congo or Stanleyville.

 - Take time to smell the roses ... or feed the animals.
 Whatever you're into!
 There are beautiful wildlife displays everywhere you look, even en route between coasters.
 Be sure to save some time to admire the lush landscaping and cute animals.

 - Check out the kangaroos in Walkabout Way!
 This has always been one of our favorite family experiences.
 It's rare (and radical!) to be up close and personal with such unique critters.